mach-kernel/mach-kernel.github.io/_posts/2017-02-22-stop-monkey-patching-everything.md

 ## Why is it a problem?

 The DSL methods that they include to decorate your model with domain specific functionality now exists in *every model your project will ever have*.
 Additionally, the support required to do this patching/integration usually ends up adding either a large part of `active_support` or `rails` as a dependency.
+This is not even the worse part; sometimes these patches will break other libraries or even `ActiveRecord` itself.

 It is 2017.
 Myself and many other developers prefer to work on microservice oriented applications.
 If sharing a database is something that your architecture requires (not all of us do the most clever, 3489248923423-Kafka-shard with 8394248e+01 ElasticSearch cluster services), then you don't get to make portable models.
 Today while attempting to package all of our database models in an external gem, I had to read through the source of at least 5+ libraries to find out how to make their functions available without Rails.
 It isn't necissarily difficult to do -- but I noticed that most of the code was just to provide this convenient DSL sugar...and for no benefit at all.